json-schema-org/website/INSTALLATION.md

 ### Setting Up Environment Variables

+This step is optional.
+Need to mention whom it is required.

 1. Create a new `.env` file by copying the contents of the `.env.example` into `.env` file.
 Use this command:
 ```
 cp .env.example .env